 |Space Telescope Science Institute|

 The STIS aperture wheel has 65 positions, several of which correspond to multiple slits or masks.
 Only a small fraction of the full complement of spectroscopic apertures are currently supported.
-Table A.1 and Table A.2 provide a complete list of STIS apertures for spectroscopy, together with comments regarding their characteristics or purposes.
+Table A.1 and Table A.2, STIS Spectroscopic Apertures.
+Supported apertures are in boldface. provide a complete list of STIS apertures for spectroscopy, together with comments regarding their characteristics or purposes.
 For most apertures, the aperture name gives the length in the spatial direction by the width in the dispersion direction in arcseconds.
 Schematics of three complex apertures are given in Figure A.1, Figure A.2, and Figure A.3.

 Table A.1: STIS Spectroscopic Apertures.
 Supported apertures are in boldface.
 0.1X0.03 0.1X0.06 0.1X0.09 0.1X0.2 The latter two are supported with E230H only.
 The 0.1x0.03 is supported with all echelle gratings.
 0.2X0.06 0.2X0.09 0.2X0.2 0.2X0.5 0.2X0.06 and 0.2X0.2 are supported with E230M and E140M, while 0.2X0.09 and 0.2X0.2 are supported with E230H and E140H.
 2X2 6X0.06 6X0.2 6X0.5 6X6 The 6X0.2 long slit is supported with the echelles.
 52X0.05 52X0.1 52X0.2 52x0.5 52X2 Long slits for use with the echelles.
 52X0.05 is supported, and the others are available-but-unsupported with the echelle gratings.
 F25MGII F25CN270 F25CIII F25CN182 Narrow-band filters.
 F25MGII is supported for E230H and E230M.
 Others are available with the NUV-MAMA only.
 Available-but-unsupported with the FUV-MAMA only.